asibkamalsada/cgviewer2019/README.md

 # cgviewer2019

-this simulator helped me understand the desired result in the refraction part: [ray optics simulator](https://ricktu288.github.io/ray-optics/simulator/)
+this [simulator](https://ricktu288.github.io/ray-optics/simulator/) helped me understand the desired result in the refraction part